 - Discussion of why the loan is needed, and what other mechanisms were considered in evaluating whether to use this program (i.e. why borrowing is necessary, rationale for using FAST program, etc.)

 Approval by a Dean, or other authorized representative, is required.
-Once a description of funds pledged to repay the loan and the requested amortization term is provided, Treasury will evaluate participation in the program using some of the following criteria:
+Once a description of funds pledged to repay the loan and the requested amortization term is provided, the Debt Management & Analytics (DMA) team will evaluate participation in the program using some of the following criteria:

 - Institutional savings from use of the program

 - The size and timing of the loan request in conjunction with remaining program availability

 For tax-exempt loans, the DMA team will create a Notice of Intent to Reimburse and begin working with the Bank.
 After the Bank and the DMA team have approved the loan (typically within eight weeks of application submission), the interest rate will be fixed and the amortization schedule will be provided to the borrower.